Moshing: Mainstream crossover (1990s–present)

 Moshing has been present during electronic dance music performance since at least 1996, with the Prodigy's performance at Endfest.
 By 1999, moshing had become commonplace during techno performances, especially hardcore techno.
 At late 1990s parties such as New York's H-Bomb, Milwaukee's Afternoon Delight and Los Angeles' Twilight, attendees inverted the intellectualism and PLUR credo which permeated electronic music genres, like intelligent dance music, earlier in the decade, by incorporating crowd participation acts similar to those found at hardcore punk, metal and goth performances.
 In the 2010s, the success of Skrillex and his "DJ as rock star" attitude brought moshing into mainstream dance music.

-The 2010s saw the rise of a number of hip hop artists who used an "anarchic energy", which some critics at the time compared to that of punk.
-These artists, notably A$AP Mob, Odd Future and Danny Brown, revived moshing in mainstream hip hop, which led to pits becoming a staple of performances in the genre.
-Amongst this era, Travis Scott's performances became particularly notable for their violent combination of moshing and crowd surfing, which he called "raging".
+The 2010s saw the rise of a number of hip-hop artists who used an "anarchic energy", which some critics at the time compared to that of punk.
+These artists, notably A$AP Mob, Odd Future and Danny Brown, revived moshing in mainstream hip-hop, which led to pits becoming a staple of performances in the genre.
+Amongst these artists "rage" became a common synonym for moshing.
+The first person to use the term "rage" in the context of hip-hop is said to be Kid Cudi, with his "Mr. Rager" alter ego, which influenced Travis Scott who later adopted the term "rage" and made it an important part of his own aesthetic.
 Scott was arrested in 2015 and 2017 for inciting riots after encouraging these actions, with the latter event leading to an attendee being partially paralyzed.
 However, the most infamous example of this at his concerts was the 2021 Astroworld Festival crowd crush, which left 25 hospitalized and 10 dead.
+Trippie Redd and Playboi Carti used the name in their 2021 song "Miss the Rage", referencing how Trippie Redd longed for during COVID-19 lockdowns.
+It inspired the name of the trap music subgenre rage.